amenchrist/levelUp/README.md

 Life is a game.

-This is a React based gamified task manager project built on the principles of the “Getting Things Done” methodology by David Allen.
+This is a React based gamified task manager project built with principles from the “Getting Things Done” methodology by David Allen.

 Stack: MongoDB, Express, React, Node.